kishiyamat/ntu-ut-ling-vwp/README.md

 ### Data Structure (5 minutes)

-* download data from github
+* Downloading data from Github
-* open the data with R
+* Opening the data with R
-* make function

-Because it is quite difficult to share code in PPT, I'd like to use github to do that below.
+I'd like to use github to do that below, because it is quite difficult to share code in PPT,
+We start with trimming the data we just saw.

 ### Trimming (10 minutes)
 [data trimming](https://github.com/kisiyama/ntu-ut-ling-vwp/blob/master/script/data-trimming.md)

+* Making function
+* Aggregate
+* For loop

 ### Graphing (10 minutes)
 [data visualizing](https://github.com/kisiyama/ntu-ut-ling-vwp/blob/master/script/data-visualizing.md)

 ### LME (10 minutes)
 [data analyzing](https://github.com/kisiyama/ntu-ut-ling-vwp/blob/master/script/data-analyzing.md)

 ### Misc-tips